idnm/cpflow/README.md

 ## CPFlow
+CPFlow uses variational synthesis to find quantum circuits consisting of CNOTs+arbitrary 1q gates that simultaneously
+- Minimize a given loss function L(U), where U is the unitary of the circuit.
+- Do it with as few CNOT gates as possible.

+Indirectly the circuits can also be optimized for CNOT depth and even T count or T depth in some cases.
+Typical loss functions L(U) correspond to a compilation and a state preparation problem, but arbitrary well-defined loss functions can be handled as well.
+The cornerstone objective is to obtain as short circtuis as possible, possibly at the cost of a longer search time.

-Implementation of the synthesis algorithms for quantum circuits described in ...
-Distributed under the MIT licence.
+CPFlow implements the synthesis algorithms  described in ... .
+It is distributed under the MIT licence.

 ## Installation
 `CPFlow` is available via `pip`.
 It is highly recommended to install the package in a new virtual environment.